mhems/vgql/README.md

 # Progress

-* The first portion of functionality is fairly implemented, albeit crudely tested.
-The lexing and parsing should be refactored and made consistent with the other (better) portion's.
+* The query portion of functionality is fairly implemented, albeit crudely tested
+* The game module should be parameterizable by game so some config code will be needed
-* The structure of the plotting is currently being constructed.
-Once a game/graph framework is up, I will add the graph algorithms to do the plotting.
+* The structure of the game graph is currently being constructed.
+Once a game <=> graph framework is up, graph algorithms will be added to do the course planning
-* With that backend complete, we'll need a simple command-line tool and a graphical view.
+* With the backend complete, a simple command-line tool and graphical view will be implemented